liferay/liferay-docs/discover/portal/articles/120-search/06-search-configuration.markdown

 **Search Insights**
-: Add this to the Search Page to inspect the full query string that's constructed by the backend search code when the User enters a keyword.
+: Add this to the Search Page to inspect the full query string that's constructed by the back-end search code when the User enters a keyword.
 Only useful for testing and development.